Nugan Hand Bank: Investigations

-No one connected with Nugan Hand has ever been convicted of a crime.

 Allegations of CIA involvement

 Politician and judge, John Dowd, stated that Nugan Hand became the vehicle to quietly move drug industry money.
 Dowd said that this led to dealing with corrupt governments and the CIA, but in Australia during the 1970-80s, the CIA was seen as "the good guys".
 Similarly, former NSW Attorney General, Frank Walker, insisted that from the government's perspective, having good relations between ASIO and the CIA was more important than bringing criminals to justice.

 Investigative authors, Kwitney J. (1987) and McCoy A.W.
 (1991) asserted that Nugan Hand Bank had facilitated the international movement of illegal funds for both drug smugglers and the CIA.
 The Stewart Royal Commission's decision that there was no evidence to support these allegations astonished these early investigators.

 Revelations by the American defence industry employee, Christopher Boyce, initiated speculation that the CIA and Nugan Hand had also played some part in the dismissal of Australian Prime Minister, Gough Whitlam.
 For instance, William Blum (1999) states inter alia, that the bank allegedly transferred $2.4 million to the Liberal Party of Australia which contested two forced elections in 1974 and 1975 to oust Whitlam's Labor government.
 He also states that the Governor General, Sir John Kerr, who was instrumental to the dismissal, was referred to by the CIA as "our man".
 The CIA responded to these allegations with an emphatic denial: "The CIA has not engaged in operations against the Australian Government, has no ties with Nugan Hand and does not involve itself in drug trafficking".

 Cooperation from the American agencies did not extend to other Australian investigators.
-NSW Corporate Affairs investigators, Geoffrey Nicholson and Rick Porter, in association with the Nugan Hand liquidator, John O’Brien, requested documents from the FBI and also the CIA.
+NSW Corporate Affairs investigators, Geoffrey Nicholson and Rick Porter, in association with the Nugan Hand liquidator, John O'Brien, requested documents from the FBI and also the CIA.
 They received documents from both agencies that were so heavily redacted that they were useless.
 Joint Task Force investigators also made requests through ASIO to the CIA asking for information.
 Inexplicably, the requests were never passed on by ASIO.

 In 1981, Prime Minister Malcolm Fraser, who had hoped the Nugan Hand controversy would fade away, stood before the parliament and told the Australian public that the CIA had no interest in the bank.
 However, Fraser's assurances were challenged by journalist, Brian Toohey, who wrote that a former CIA agent had told him that Patry E Loomis had worked for the CIA and allegedly arranged for huge sums of money to pass through Nugan Hand for various intelligence operations around the world.
-Details in Seymour Hersh's (1981) article 'The Qaddafi Connection' in The New York Times supported Toohey's assertions.
+Details in Seymour Hersh's 1981 article 'The Qaddafi Connection' in The New York Times supported Toohey's assertions.

-In an interview with documentary maker Peter Butt, Michael Hand's military colleague and Nugan Hand 'fixer', Douglas Sapper, claimed that Nugan Hand Bank had been a conduit for CIA money.
+In an interview with documentary maker Peter Butt, Michael Hand's military colleague and Nugan Hand "fixer", Douglas Sapper, claimed that Nugan Hand Bank had been a conduit for CIA money.